kintohub/kintohub-docs/docs/kintoblocks.md

 3. Select the type of KintoBlock : We have three types of KintoBlock in the pipeline but currently you can select either **Microservice** or **Website**

-4. Enter the required info.
+4. Enter the required information.
 This form will differ depending on the **type** of KintoBlock.

 5. Click **Create New KintoBlock**
 ![Screenshot - Enter Info](/docs/assets/creating-a-kintoblock-3-4.png)